 This step is, by nature, negative.
 We want to find problems so we can fix them.
-If there were no problems to begin with, you probably would not have reached out to us in the first place.
+If there were no problems, you probably would not have reached out to us in the first place.

 Step 3 – Plan The Work

 Next, we set the scope of work and agree on timing, budget, roles, and responsibilities.

 We partition the work into phases.
 Small business owners are perpetually short of time and money.
 Some things are more important to you than others.
 There are also cross-dependencies that need to be taken into consideration.
 Some tasks have to be completed before others can start.

 In this step, we decide what will be done when and by whom.

 - We “draw a line in the sand” using key performance indicators (KPIs).
 This is our baseline or starting point.